Chesszyh/fedora-hyprland-dotfiles/hypr/README.md

 Refer to the [official installation guide](https://github.com/JaKooLit/Fedora-Hyprland)。This project is also my template.

+After install, you should restart and set SDDM(Simple Desktop Display Manager) as your default display manager.

+Maybe you should also run `sudo usermod -aG video $(whoami)`, in order to grant your user the necessary permissions for managing display settings.

 ## ✨ Main features

 - **Tiling Window Management**: Customize and switch between your workspaces!